 The Director shall establish and maintain a list of approved broker/dealers and financial institutions and provide them with a copy of this investment policy.
-The City or its Investment Manager, if any, will only buy and sell securities using broker/dealers registered with the Federal Reserve Bank of New York's list of "Primary Government Securities Dealers", approved non-primary securities dealers, or from banks and savings and loan associations (including their wholly owned subsidiaries or their parent companies' wholly owned subsidiaries established to provide institutional brokerage services) that are included on the list of "qualified public depositories" issued by the State of Florida.
-These entities must qualify under Securities and Exchange Commission (SEC) Rule 15C3-1 (uniform net capital rule).
-No depository will operate without at least \$100 million in collateral or insurance coverage on the City's accounts.
-The Investment Officer or the Investment Manager, if any, will be responsible for operating within the guidelines of this policy and will be responsible for the selection of "Primary Government Securities Dealers".
+The City or its Investment Managers, if any, will only buy and sell securities using broker/dealers registered with the Federal Reserve Bank of New York's list of "Primary Government Securities Dealers" and from banks and savings and loan associations (including their wholly owned subsidiaries or their parent companies' wholly owned subsidiaries established to provide institutional brokerage services) that are included on the list of "qualified public depositories" issued by the State of Florida.
+The Investment Officers or the Investment Managers, if any, will be responsible for operating within the guidelines of this policy and will be responsible for the selection of "Primary Government Securities Dealers".